-Christine Habsburg is a member of Alexis Creek First Nation and currently resides in Williams Lake.
-Christine has had experience working with youth and families at Nenqayni Wellness Centre in a residential treatment setting.
-Christine has also worked with youth in other settings as well as Program Coordinator for after school youth programs as well as volunteer work with Big Brothers and Big sisters for two years.
-Christine has worked as Outreach, Advocacy and Support worker at Canadian Mental Health Association in Williams Lake as well as relief work as a mental health care aid at Jubilee House and relief at Jubilee Place-transitional housing.
+C.H. is a member of Alexis Creek First Nation and currently resides in Williams Lake.
+She has had experience working with youth and families at Nenqayni Wellness Centre in a residential treatment setting.
+CH has also worked with youth in other settings as a Program Coordinator for after school youth programs and as as a volunteer with Big Brothers and Big Sisters for two years.
+C.H. has worked as Outreach, Advocacy and Support worker at Canadian Mental Health Association in Williams Lake as well as relief work as a mental health care aid at Jubilee House and relief at Jubilee Place-transitional housing.

-Christine has been a student at Thompson River University in Williams Lake in the Human Service program and is currently enrolled in online studies for this program.
-Christine has obtained her Associate Addictions Counselor certification as well as working on receiving her Certified Addictions Counselor certification.
+C.H. has been a student at Thompson River University in Williams Lake in the Human Service program and is currently enrolled in online studies for this program.
+C.H. has obtained her Associate Addictions Counselor certification and is working towards receiving her Addictions Counselor Certification.
 She is an active member of the Homelessness and Steering Committee in Williams Lake.
-Christine enjoys hunting with her family and is an avid reader and believes in leading by example and living a balanced lifestyle.
+C.H. enjoys hunting with her family and is an avid reader.
+She believes in leading by example and living a balanced lifestyle.

-Michael Archie is of the Secwecpemc (Shuswap) and Chinese descent.
-His dad is from Stswecem’c/Xgat’tem (Canoe Creek Band) and his mother is from Esketemc (Alkali Band) he moved from Stswecem’c to Williams Lake at the age of seven.
+M.A. is of the Secwecpemc (Shuswap) and Chinese descent.
+His dad is from Stswecem’c/Xgat’tem (Canoe Creek Band) and his mother is from Esketemc (Alkali Band).
+He moved from Stswecem’c to Williams Lake at the age of seven.
 He has resided at Williams Lake since.

-Michael’s first experience in the supporting field was two years as an Outreach Worker for a local non-profit organization.
-Upon leaving the supporting field he explored a different career path, Silviculture work.
-Michael found myself back in support work for School District 27 (SD 27).
-While at SD 27 a youth asked him, “When are you going back to school?”
-The question led him to return to school.
+M.A.’s first experience in the supporting field was for two years as an Outreach Worker for a local non-profit organization.
+Upon leaving the supporting field he explored a different career path, doing silviculture work.
+Eventually, M.A. found himself back in support work for the School District 27 (SD 27).
+While at SD 27, a youth asked him, “When are you going back to school?” .
+That prompted him to return to school.

-Michael attained a Human Service Diploma through Thompson Rivers University (TRU) in 2011.
-Also, attended Douglas College and received an Essential Skills Certificate.
-He has also completed Basic Life Skills Training at TRU.
-Michael plans on continuing his education, goal, receive a degree; furthermore, learning will always be continuous for him of any type.
+M.A. attained a Human Service Diploma through Thompson Rivers University (TRU) in 2011.
+He also, attended Douglas College and received an Essential Skills Certificate.
+He has as well completed Basic Life Skills Training at TRU.
+M.A. plans on continuing his education, with the goal of receiving a degree; and furthermore, he thinks that learning of any kind will always be a continuous journey for him.

-Michael is active with sports within the community.
-Has entered in local ice hockey tournaments youth and adult is combined forming a team as well as a positive relationship.
+M.A. is active with sports within the community.
+He has entered in local ice hockey tournaments where youth and adults play together, forming a team and therefore, a positive relationship.
 Baseball is another sport that he enjoys participating in.

 Traditionally, together we can move forward.